-The Alternative Fuels Incentive Grant (AFIG) Program provides financial assistance for qualified projects; information on alternative fuels, AFVs, HEVs, plug-in hybrid electric vehicles, and anti-idling technologies that use alternatives to diesel fuel for heavy-duty trucks; and advanced vehicle technology research, development, and demonstration.
+The Alternative Fuels Incentive Grant (AFIG) Program provides financial assistance for qualified projects; information on alternative fuels, AFVs, HEVs, plug-in hybrid electric vehicles; and advanced vehicle technology research, development, and demonstration.
 Projects that result in product commercialization and the expansion of Pennsylvania companies are favored in the selection process.
-The annual AFIG Program application period will reopen in 2014 (verified November 2013).

 For more information, including forms and detailed requirements, see the AFIG Program and Alternative Fuel Vehicle Rebates websites.
 (Reference Title 73 Pennsylvania Statutes, Chapter 18E, Section 1647.3)